-Banks are expected to seek the highest possible profit (while operating within the confines of the law) for their shareholders, and they have been doing a great job at that, with stock prices, earnings and dividends all trending up.
+Banks are expected to seek the highest possible profit (while operating within the confines of the law) for their shareholders, and they have been doing a great job at that, with stock prices, earnings, and dividends all trending up.

-Recent complaints by bank staff that they are “being pressured to upsell, trick and lie to customers” in order to meet unrealistic sales targets do nothing to allay anyone’s fears that something isn’t right!
+Recent complaints by bank staff that they are “being pressured to upsell, trick and lie to customers” to meet unrealistic sales targets do nothing to allay anyone’s fears that something isn’t right!

 So, do I want to shell out an average of $216 annually in bank fees?
 Definitely not!
 That’s just ridiculous!
 Currently, the Big Banks charge monthly chequing fees ranging anywhere from $3.95 to $30 per month.

-Some of the fees you encounter when banking today include: The monthly chequing account fees, ATM fees, interac transfer fees, foreign transaction fees, cheque book fees, fees for debit transactions over the monthly limit, stop payment fees, Non-Sufficient Funds (NSF) fees, overdraft fees, paper statement fees, cheque certification fees…
+Some of the fees you encounter when banking today include monthly chequing account fees, ATM fees, Interac transfer fees, foreign transaction fees, chequebook fees, fees for debit transactions over the monthly limit, stop payment fees, Non-Sufficient Funds (NSF) fees, overdraft fees, paper statement fees, cheque certification fees…

-Options to Avoid Some Bank Fees
+How to Avoid Some Bank Fees in Canada

-There’s no way to avoid all bank fees, however, here are some savvy strategies to minimize the fees you pay for your everyday banking:
+There’s no way to avoid all bank fees; however, here are some savvy strategies to minimize the fees you pay for your everyday banking:

-1. Open a no-fee online (digital) bank account
+1. Open a No-Fee Online (digital) Bank Account

 Mind you, banks keep raising the minimum balance, and since they are not paying you interest on your balance, this is money sitting idle and not working for you!

 If you want to stay with your bank and avoid the monthly fee, consider maintaining the minimum balance to qualify for a fee waiver.

-For example, the monthly fee for the RBC No Limit Banking account is $10.95, however, you can have the fee waived or reduced depending on the number of other accounts you have with RBC.
+For example, the monthly fee for the RBC No Limit Banking account is $16.95; however, you can have the fee waived or reduced depending on the number of other accounts you have with RBC.

-4. Negotiate a discount
+4. Negotiate a Discount

 Everything is negotiable.
 Whether or not the negotiation is easy is another thing. – Carrie Fisher

-5. Join a credit union
+5. Join a Credit Union

 An additional perk when banking with credit unions is that you’re a member and qualify for a share of the profit.

-Pros of a Digital Bank vs. a Big Bank
+Online-Only Bank vs. Big Bank – Pros

 - No-fee bank account with unlimited monthly transactions